LIFEHUBBER

 ClawMark is a living-world benchmark positioned around multi-day, multimodal coworker agents, with 100 tasks spread across professional domains and tool-backed work environments.

 The official repository presents ClawMark as a benchmark for evaluating coworker-style agents across timelines, multimodal evidence, and multiple external systems.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is